2009–10 Maltese Premier League

-Promotion and relegation from 2008–09
+Promotion and relegation from 2008 to 2009

 Ħamrun Spartans were relegated to the First Division after finishing in last place of the relegation pool.
 They were joined by Msida Saint-Joseph, who lost a decision match against Tarxien Rainbows on penalties.

 Promoted from the First Division were Dingli Swallows as champions and Vittoriosa Stars as runners-up.
 However, after playing one match in the Premier League, Vittoriosa Stars were relegated to the First Division due to a decision by the Board to Investigate Corrupt Practices.
 A month later, Marsaxlokk received the same punishment, immediate relegation to the First Division due to their involvement in a bribery scandal.
 Rather than continue the season with eight clubs, the Maltese FA declared that both the Premier League and First Division would be composed of 10 clubs each.
 In a meeting on 17 September 2009, it was decided that Msida Saint-Joseph and Ħamrun Spartans would play in the Premier League this season, despite both being relegated last season.